openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 elements in `credentials`.

 `required`
 : OPTIONAL.
-A boolean flag which indicates whether the wallet is required to respond to the query.
+A boolean flag which indicates whether this set of Credentials is required to satisfy the particular use case at the Verifier.
 If omitted, the effective value MUST be processed as `true`.

 `purpose`